Mohau42/libft/README.md

 # libft
-recreation of most of the C standard library functions
+Recreation of most of the C standard library functions